РОССИЙСКИЙ ГОСУДАРСТВЕННЫЙ ГУМАНИТАРНЫЙ УНИВЕРСИТЕТ

 e-mail: mashatendryak@gmail.com

-Olga Khristoforova, Associate Professor.
+Olga Khristoforova, Full Professor.

 Dr. Khristoforova studies folklore, social and cultural anthropology, visual anthropology, medical anthropology.